 FOR PEOPLE WITH DISABILITIES or LONG TERM HEALTH CONDITIONS:

-There are many ways to continue enjoying an active lifestyle.
-This includes adapting activities so everyone in the household, disabled and non-disabled, can take part together.
+There are many ways to continue enjoying an active lifestyle; this includes adapting activities so everyone in the household, disabled and non-disabled, can take part together.
+A range of things above can be adapted, there are more specific resources below:

 Activity Alliance: Has a range of advice and information for people with a disability including their Be Active at Home Guide and videos from the parasport team.